alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Part of the work is done inside the HDA within the Houdini environment like attribute binding, UI building, parameters creations, their visibility conditions and much more.

-`Imagine the possibilities using Houdini procedural paradigm to control all aspect of your Flame?`
+`Imagine the possibilities using Houdini procedural paradigm to control all aspect of your Flame.`
 ![alt text](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)
 `FLAM3 for Houdini generate a live point cloud of the fractal Flame being worked on.`